wundergraph/wundergraph/docs/migrations/sdk-0.92.5-0.93.md

 | ------------- | -------------------- | -------------------- |
 | 0.92.5-0.93   | low                  | Unify hook interface |

 1. All hooks share now the same signature.
-We also ensured that base properties like `clientRequest` are available to all hooks.
+We also ensured that base properties like `clientRequest`, `user`, `log`... are available to all hooks.
 Depending on the hook type some properties differs as before.
 Here is an example of how the new interface looks like:

 ```ts
 global: {